Optimal transport and control of an active particle near a plane wall: Model and Methodology

 The bulk Stokes mobility of a sphere of radius $b$ in a fluid of viscosity $\eta$ is $\mu_0 = 1/(6\pi\eta b)$.
 Near a no-slip wall, the backflow generated by the wall image system reduces this value.
 For a particle near a solid wall, the mobility $\mu(h)$ follows from the Brenner formula \cite{brenner1961slow}:

 where $b$ is the particle radius.
 Proximity to the wall induces a deterministic active velocity \cite{turk2024fluctuating}:

-For a puller ($s_0 > 0$) the drift is directed towards the wall; for a pusher ($s_0 < 0$) it is directed away from the wall (see Fig.~\ref{fig:2sflow} in appendix \ref{app:stresslet}).
+For a puller ($s_0 > 0$) the drift is directed towards the wall; for a pusher ($s_0 < 0$) it is directed away from the wall.
 Both the Brenner correction and the active drift vanish as $b/h \to 0$, recovering homogeneous bulk dynamics far from the wall.
+The choice of $v^A$ is motivated from experiments on active particles \cite{drescher2011}.
+This is a distinct choice of for the model of an active particle as compared to an AOUP (active Ornstein-Uhlenbeck particle) usually studied in literature \cite{garcia2025optimal, kumari2020stochastic, seifert_2025, davis2024active}.
+Our model accounts to a class of experiments where activity can arise from interactions of an active particle with a boundary.
+Throughout the paper, for simplicity, we choose: $b=1,\mu_0=1,k=1, k_BT=1$.